 Chime Card Review: Reloadable Cash Back Debit Card – What You Need To Know

-Chime Card is a new prepaid/reloadable Visa debit card which is extremely similar to the Serve product that American Express has been pushing.
+Chime Card is a new prepaid/reloadable Visa debit card.
 It’s possible to add funds to this card in a variety of ways and they also have regular offers for different merchants that change monthly (similar to AmEx offers).

 They have deals which are similar to those offered by AmEx and other card issuers.
 These offers have a limited quantity and rotate every 30-60 days, there is also a limit of one per customer.
 Chime offers two types of deals:

 - Store credit: This is a virtual balance with that merchant.
 You can make as many purchases as you want to use that store credit up E.g, you have a $10 store credit with Amazon.
 You make a $5 purchase, then a month later you make a $2 purchase and then six months later you make a $3 purchases.
 You will not be charged for any of these purchases as they will use your store credit.

 - Earned credit: This is the same as statement credit or cash back.
 E.g you get $10 in earned credit and this will add $10 back to your Chime card.

 Here is a sample of some of the current deals (these might already be sold out, as only limited quantities are available.
 They also vary based on your location).